GfSE/SAF-Specification/viewpoints/System-Capability-Viewpoint.md

 ## Concern
 * What are the capabilities that are supported by the system?
 ## Presentation
-A BDDs featuring System Capabilities and their composition, specialization and dependency relationships.
+A BDD featuring System Capabilities and their composition, specialization and dependency relationships.
+The relationship to operational capabilities shall be shown if applicable.

+A Table featuring system capabilities, and their composition specialisation and dependency relationships, as well as relations to operational capabilities.

 ## Profile Model Reference
 * [SAF_SFV02b_View](../stereotypes.md#SAF_SFV02b_View)